broadinstitute/polyphonia/README.md

 	-h | --het FILE(S)		Tab-separated heterozygosity summary tables; see documentation for format [null]

 - Filtering options:
-	-i | --min-maf FLOAT		Minimum minor allele frequency for position to be considered heterozygous [0.03] -e | --min-readcount INT	Minimum minor allele readcount for position to be considered heterozygous [10] -r | --min-depth INT		Minimum read depth for a position to be used for comparison [100] -1 | --read-depths FILE(S)	Read depth tables; provide alongside vcf files or heterozygosity tables if min-depth>0; see documentation for format [null]
+	-i | --min-maf FLOAT		Minimum minor allele frequency for a position to be considered heterozygous [0.03] -e | --min-readcount INT	Minimum minor allele readcount for a position to be considered heterozygous [10] -r | --min-depth INT		Minimum read depth for a position to be used for comparison [100] -1 | --read-depths FILE(S)	Read depth tables; provide alongside vcf files or heterozygosity tables if min-depth>0; see documentation for format [null]
-	-g | --min-covered FLOAT	Minimum proportion genome covered at minimum read depth for a sample to be included [0.95] -y | --max-mismatches INT	Maximum allowed unambiguous bases in contaminating sample consensus not matching contaminated sample alleles [1]
+	-g | --min-covered FLOAT	Minimum proportion genome that must be covered at minimum read depth for a sample to be included [0.95]
+	-y | --max-mismatches INT	In flagged potential cross-contamination, maximum allowed unambiguous bases in contaminating sample consensus not matching contaminated sample alleles [1]

 - Plate map and neighbors (any combination, all optional):
 	-m | --plate-map FILE(S)	Optional plate map(s) (tab-separated, no header: sample name, plate position (e.g., A8)); provides substantial speed-up [null]